 A dental bridge uses two dental crowns to suspend a pontic, or false tooth, in the gap where a natural tooth has been lost.
 A metal appliance is often placed to attach the false tooth to the crowns.
 A dental bridge can prevent your other teeth from shifting over time and last for years.
 This treatment could also be considered cosmetic dentistry.

 The best way to treat an infected tooth is through root canal therapy.
 When the vulnerable pulp inside the tooth and root canals is exposed to oral bacteria, teeth become infected.
 This can happen if you accidentally crack your tooth or if you experience severe tooth decay.

 To begin the procedure, your dentist will clean your teeth and numb your mouth.
 By drilling a hole in the enamel, your dentist can access and remove any decayed material from the interior of your tooth all the way down to the roots.
 After your roots are thoroughly cleaned, they will be filled with an inert material to maintain the structure and integrity of the tooth.
 You'll be given either a dental filling or a dental crown that will protect and restore your tooth to complete the procedure.

-To replace one or multiple missing teeth, partial dentures use false teeth and a metal and plastic framework that clip directly onto your remaining healthy teeth.
+To replace one or multiple missing teeth or a damaged tooth, partial dentures use false teeth and a metal and plastic framework that clip directly onto your remaining healthy teeth.
 This appliance can restore your smile, your bite, and your self-confidence.
 They are a convenient and affordable way to get your smile back, and typically don't take too long to create.

 Full dentures are used to replace the upper arch, lower arch, or both arches of your teeth and fit snugly on the gums.
 This restorative dentistry appliance is a strong option if you struggle with more serious dental health issues or have lost most or all of your natural teeth.
 You must have all remaining teeth extracted in order to have a full set of dentures fitted.